Nate-Wilkins/eslint-plugin-jsort/docs/rules/sort-imports.md

 - `global`: Global modules. (ie `import React from 'react';`)
 - `local`: Local modules. (ie `import MyComponent from './my-component';`)

+The `sortFunctionOrder` configuration allows you to prioritize the sort functions used.

+- `sourceSortOrder`: Sort by the `sourceSortOrder` configuration.
+- `memberSyntaxSortOrder`: Sort by the `memberSyntaxSortOrder` configuration.
+- `sourceName`: Sort by the source of the import declaration.
+- `specifierCount`: Sort by the amount of import specifiers an import declaration has. (ie `import { a, b } from './local';` has two)

 The default configuration is set to:

 ```js